Personal Statement – Main Sections & Examples

 When applying for a professionally-based program like an MBA, focus on your goals and ambitions.
 Explain how the program will help you achieve your ambitions in the body of your personal statement.
 Most importantly, demonstrate that you’ve put much thought into your career and explain how the program best suits your chosen profession.

-Some of the factors to consider during this process include the following:
+Some factors to consider during this process include the following:

-• Demonstrate your experience in the specific field if you already have it.
-Include your accomplishments and how you may develop further.
+• Demonstrate your past experience in the specific field and include your accomplishments and how you may develop further.

 • In the case of a career change, explain your decision and how your experience may support your success.